lookr-fyi/job-application-bot-by-ollama-ai/PLATFORM_LETTER.md

 Dear Career Platform Partners,

-We are reaching out regarding JobHuntr.fyi, a tool designed to enhance the job-seeking experience while maintaining the integrity of your platforms.
+We are writing to you regarding JobHuntr.fyi, a tool designed to enhance the job-seeking experience while maintaining the integrity of your platforms.
 We believe in creating solutions that benefit all stakeholders in the hiring ecosystem - job seekers, employers, and platforms alike.

 ## Our Approach